-With pretty bays and year-round sunshine Rhodes is a popular superyacht stop-off.
+Pretty bays and year-round sunshine make Rhodes a popular superyacht stop-off.
 Holly Overton steps ashore to discover how the island’s wilder south side is undergoing a luxury eco-revolution.

 According to Greek myth, when Zeus defeated the Giants he decided to divide the Earth between the gods, only to mistakenly leave out Helios, God of the Sun.
 It was agreed that the next island to emerge from the sea would be his.
-The following day, Rhodes rose from the Aegean and has been sun drenched ever since.
+As the story goes, the following day Rhodes rose from the Aegean and has been sun drenched ever since.
 Of course this is just an old folk tale, but the island is statistically speaking one of the sunniest places on earth, basking in sunshine 300 days of the year.
 Locals call it “the island of the sun”.

 Hidden among this rustic landscape there is luxury to be found at the Gennadi Grand Resort - a beachfront oasis set between a pebbled shore and rugged hills.
 This new eco-retreat is the first of its kind on the island and is part of a new wave of eco-luxury travel.
 Low slung-buildings and a sloping green roof seamlessly blend the hotel with the landscape while large floor to ceiling windows bring the outside in and offer endless views across the Aegean.
 Also among its eco credentials, a clever water system is used to fill the 161 private pools by desalinating seawater.
 This eco-conscious ethos is at the heart of the Gennadi Grand Resort.

 “The biggest challenge is to find a way to combine luxury with eco-friendliness and to ensure as many of our everyday products and amenities as possible are sustainable”, explains sales manager Georgia Angeli of the resort’s sustainability mission.
 “We are redefining modern luxury in perfect harmony with the surrounding environment”.